• Outlet

 OUR COMMITMENT

-As a UK company with over 50 years expertise in the manufacturing and retailing of furniture in the UK, our culture has been built on making good decisions and doing the right thing.
-We are committed to acting ethically.
-Our Group companies manage the risk of modern slavery by conducting business activities in line with our high expectations including through compliance with our Group Code of Conduct, Human Rights Policy, Anti-Slavery and Human Trafficking Policy and Supplier Code of Practice.
+As a company with over 50 years’ expertise in the manufacturing and retailing of furniture in the UK, we are proud that our culture has been built on making good decisions and doing the right thing.
+Our Group companies manage the risk of modern slavery by conducting its business activities in line with our high expectations including through compliance with our Group Code of Conduct, Human Rights Policy, Anti-Slavery and Human Trafficking Policy and Supplier Code of Practice.
+We acknowledge that the manufacturing sector, as a whole, is considered an elevated risk in terms of the production of imported commodities being linked to forced or child labour, particularly in areas where there:

 • are migrant workers (country to country or within a country);